 Within 15 days of purchase the primary lender will submit a Post Purchase Review (PPR) documents package.
 Instructions for preparation of the PPR package are the same as those for submitting a guaranty purchase request for a loan not sold into the secondary market (Pre-Purchase Review).
-Please use the new 10 Tab System to organize your Purchase Package.
+Please use the new Universal Purchase Package (UPP) to organize your purchase request.

 Questions regarding Secondary Market issues?
-Contact Colson Services Customer Service at 877-245-6159.
+Contact the Fiscal Transfer Agent at FTA@SBA.gov.

 Denials of Liability and Repairs